Regular Eye Check-ups Key to Protecting Vision and Preventing Irreversible Eye Diseases - www.lokmattimes.com

 Regular Eye Check-ups Key to Protecting Vision and Preventing Irreversible Eye Diseases

-New Delhi [India], October 8: Regular eye check-ups play a crucial role in protecting vision and detecting silent eye ...
+PNN New Delhi [India], October 8: Regular eye check-ups play a crucial role in protecting vision and detecting silent ...

 For children, routine eye examinations are essential to identify refractive errors, squint, or lazy eye that can affect their learning and development.
 Among adults, especially those above 40, screening helps in timely management of presbyopia, cataracts, and other age-related eye disorders.